 Be a Family History Detective

 Here at Twiglets we love to search for clues about our ancestors.
 You are probably reading this because you have ancestors called Braund.
 Maybe Braund is your name now.
 We have plenty of ideas to help you find out about the exciting story of your family, whether they were called Braund or not.
 Genealogists want to know who their ancestors were, starting with their parents, then their grandparents, then their grandparents' parents and so on back in time.
+Of course, there are all the brothers and sisters to add too.
 Being a family history detective is much more than just collecting names, it is also about finding out about how our ancestors lived, what they wore, what they ate, the jobs that they did and the places that they lived.

 We know that families come in many different shapes and sizes.
 You might live with both your birth parents, with one parent, with a step-parent or with foster parents.
+Perhaps you have two mums, or two dads or one of each.
 What ever your family is like, you can still look back at the past and find out more about what makes you you.